-- To have single backup or more than one
+- To have a single backup or more than one

 - To have multiple back-ups at one place or different places

-- To have online backup or offline backup
+- To have an online backup or offline backup

 - Can the backup is done automatically based on a policy or to have it manually?

-- To have independent restoration team or development team itself can be utilized for the work
+- To have an independent restoration team or development team itself can be utilized for the work

-Each of these strategies has cost factor associated with it and multiple resources required for multiple backup may consume more physical resources or may need an independent team.
+Each of these strategies has cost factor associated with it and multiple resources required for multiple back-ups may consume more physical resources or may need an independent team.

-Many companies may be affected due of their data and code dependency on the concerned developer agency.
-For instance, if Amazon AWS goes down its shuts 25 of internet.
-Independent Restoration are crucial in such cases.
+Many companies may be affected due to their data and code dependency on the concerned developer agency.
+For instance, if Amazon AWS goes down its shuts 25 of the internet.
+Independent Restoration is crucial in such cases.

 While performing recovery testing following things should be considered.